futurestages/OnBoardXR_Landing_Page/docs/active-replica.md

 This campus aimed to connect multiple custom clients of Mozilla Hubs so users could "portal" between different experiences.
 As a case study for interoperable metaverses, MozFest granted Active Replica permission to incorporate OnBoardXR's lobby directly into the virtual conference itself as a dedicated "wing."
 Participants of the conferece could visit the OnBoardXR lobby by clicking on a doorway which linked to a [`Room`](./glossary-room.md) url on OnBoardXR's separate server.
 This mirrored the exact mechanic of portaling into breakout rooms within the virtual conference itself, with a minor inconvenience of requiring the user to repeat the sign-in menu process.

 During showtimes, participants could join the live performance by navigating the theater wing and clicking on the doorway.
 When shows were not in progress, [`Sage Freeman`]() designed a stunning port environment where visitors could explore and learn more information about the performances.

-OnBoardXR premieredsix prototypes in [`OnBoardXR: Port of Registry`](./obxr-port-of-registry.md) on March 10, 2022 for the MozFest passholders before embarking on a run of shows for the general public.
+OnBoardXR premiered six live performance prototypes in [`OnBoardXR: Port of Registry`](./obxr-port-of-registry.md) on March 10, 2022 for MozFest passholders before embarking on a run of shows for the general public.
 This successful handshake between three separate ecosystems (OnBoardXR, MozFest and Active Replica) running their own clients on their own servers provided a compeling framework for a web of disconnected communities in WebVR chosing to allow occasional traffic to each others users and content.

 ## Productions